-- 2. The Supports Intensity Scale (SIS) assessment tool is completed by the Medicaid Core Standardized Assessment contractor or the Managed Care Organization (MCO). - 3.
-The Iowa Medicaid Medical Services unit, will review the assessment tool to determine if member needs require ICF/ID level of care.
+Assessment tools, the interRAI and Mayo Portland Adaptability Inventory IV are completed by the Medicaid Core Standardized Assessment Contractor or the Managed Care Organization (MCO).

-If the member does not meet level of care, the IM worker will send a Notice of Decision (NOD) notifying the member of the denial.
+- 2. The Iowa Medicaid Enterprise, Medical Services unit will review the assessment tools to determine if member needs require Intermediate Care Facility for Persons with an Intellectual Disability (ICF/ID), skilled nursing or ICF (nursing) level of care. - If the member does not meet level of care, the IM worker will send a Notice of Decision (NOD) notifying the member of the denial.
 The member has the right to appeal the decision.
-The appeal process is explained on the NOD.
+The appeal process is explained on the NOD. - 3.
+The assessments must be completed annually.
+If the member is enrolled with an MCO, the MCO will make the annual level of care determination after the assessments are completed.
+If the member is FFS, IME will make the annual level of care determination after the assessments are completed.
+Iowa Medicaid retains the final determination authority for all level of care determinations. - 4.
+An interdisciplinary team meeting is conducted to determine the services that are needed, the amount of service to be provided, and the providers of the services.
+The interdisciplinary team meeting will be attended by the member, member's family, the case manager, community-based case manager, BI waiver service providers, and may also include other professional or support persons.
+The end result of the interdisciplinary team decisions will be a comprehensive service plan developed, signed, and dated by the case manager or community based case manager.

-- 4. An interdisciplinary team meeting is conducted to determine the services that are needed, the amount of service to be provided, and the providers of the services.
-The interdisciplinary team meeting will be attended by the member, member's family, the case manager ID waiver service providers, and may also include other professional or support persons.
-The end result of the interdisciplinary team decisions will be a comprehensive service plan developed, signed, and dated by the case manager or community based case manager. - The Individualized Services Information System (IoWANS) process must be completed with the culmination of an approved comprehensive service plan before the implementation of services.
-An approved comprehensive service plan recorded in the IoWANS system authorizes payment for ID waiver services. - 6.
-For MCO enrolled members, the MCO must approve the comprehensive service plan and authorize services. - 7.
-The Community-Based Case Manager or the Medicaid case manager will issue a NOD if the member is approved to receive ID waiver services.
+- 5. For MCO enrolled members, the MCO must approve the comprehensive service plan and authorize services. - 6.
+For Fee-for-Service members (FFS) the Individualized Services Information System (IoWANS) process must be completed with the culmination of an approved comprehensive service plan before the implementation of services.
+An approved comprehensive service plan recorded in the IoWANS system authorizes payment for waiver services for FFS members. - 7.
+The Medicaid case manager or MCO will issue a Notice of Decision if the member is approved to receive BI waiver services.